rickardlindberg/rliterate/rliterate.markdown

 Hoisting a page in the table of contents allows you to **focus on a subset** of the document.

 Openining a page and all immediate children (double click on a page in the table of contents) allows you to read a subset of the document **breath first**.
 It's like reading only the first paragraph in an entire book.

-Code can either be read in chunks or the final output.
-And you can follow links between them.

 ### Literate programming